CodeReclaimers/neat-python/docs/module_summaries.rst

       Initializes the attribute's value, either using a configured default or (if the default is ``None``) with a 50/50 chance of ``True`` or ``False``.

-      :param object config: The configuration object from which the default parameter is to be retrieved.
+      :param config: The configuration object from which the default parameter is to be retrieved.
+      :type config: :datamodel:`object <objects-values-and-types>`
       :return: The new value.
       :rtype: bool